-We can also refer you to brain tumour support groups which operate across Queensland including Brisbane, Sunshine Coast, Gold Coast.
+We can also refer you to brain tumour support groups which operate across Queensland including Brisbane and the Sunshine Coast.
 For more information phone Cancer Council on 13 11 20.

 Cancer Council NSW Brain Tumour Telephone Support Group provides the opportunity for you to talk with other people living with a brain tumour.
 Group members range from those who are newly diagnosed, to those who have been living with a brain tumour for some time.
 You can join the group from anywhere in Australia.
 All you need is an hour, a telephone and a quiet, private space.
 Participation is free and confidential.
 Email firstname.lastname@example.org to find out more.

 Brain Tumour Support Services offers free information sessions for people living with benign or malignant brain tumours, their families and friends.
 Sessions are run through the year in Brisbane and are run by health professions.

 These sessions cover a variety of topics and assist people to adjust to the diagnosis and treatment of cancer by providing:

 - Support – providing the opportunity to share experiences with others going through a similar experience

 - Information – about cancer and treatments to help people prepare for treatment and to participate better in treatment decisions